mattppal/blog/src/content/blog/making-the-most-of-airflow.md

 So we need some way to improve operator modularity, which is specific to each use-case.
 Ideally, this would look like defining packages and functions for common hooks/tasks: reading an object from S3, writing to parquet, etc. Practically, it ends up not happening at all _or_ falling apart during parallel development.

-**Solution:** Airflow Tasks-as-a-Service (ATaaS)
+**Solution:** External Libraries & Airflow Tasks-as-a-Service (ATaaS)

-The issue of DRY-ness can be addressed with an in-house solution, but who has time for that?
-The [AstroSDK](https://docs.astronomer.io/learn/astro-python-sdk#how-it-works) is a good example of a framework that makes DRY code simpler.
-An observant reader might notice the [available functions](https://docs.astronomer.io/learn/astro-python-sdk-etl#python-sdk-functions) fit into the framework I outlined above (we might be on to something 😉).
+While the issue of DRY-ness can be addressed with an in-house/DIY solution, who has time for that?
+The [AstroSDK](https://docs.astronomer.io/learn/astro-python-sdk#how-it-works) is a good example of a framework that makes DRY code straightforward.
+An observant reader might notice the [available functions](https://docs.astronomer.io/learn/astro-python-sdk-etl#python-sdk-functions) fit into the framework I outlined above (we might be on to something!)

 By abstracting away some raw python, the SDK allows users to simply and quickly define functions to: